piotrszymaniec/fancy-upload/readme.md

-# Multiple file upload form layout.
+# Multiple file upload form

-## file upload widget
+It shows well formated list of files after droping them on form area, or choosing them with built-in browser.

+Form features:
+- drag and drop
+- file listing with cute icons, size and  mime type (if available)
+- removing files from input

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

-Selected file(s) shows its details in pleasant looking format.

 File icon is decided upon inspecting file **type** and **name** properties from **FileList** object of `<input type="file">` control.

-It checks if there is icon available for file extension, then if fist part of mime type is one of 'audio', 'video', 'image'. if there is no mime type or mime starts with 'application' 'unknown.svg' icon is choosen.
+**Note**: Script assumes that file extension is compliant to its mime type.
+Some files does not include property of type when uploaded via input, so its mime type is missing.
+## How to use
+soon :)

 ---

-Modified and added several file icons:
-  - js, ts, json, odt, ogg,  blank icon
-  - audio, image, video (general files)

 ### TODO
-- [x] add file size in Bytes, and Kilobytes
+- [ ] recognize file types that has missing mime types like **psd** or **woff** to name a few
-- [ ] transfer from demo to easy external implementation
+- [ ] add functionality for removing selected file from uploaded list
 - [ ] add form submition logic
-- [ ] add functionality for removing selected file from uploaded list
-- [ ] more file icons for popular mime types http://www.iana.org/assignments/media-types/media-types.xhtml
+- [ ] move to format suitable for external usageg

 ## Thanks
-- whoever made this lovely file icons and uploaded it to https://www.svgrepo.com/collection/files-folders-5/
+- whoever made this lovely icons set and uploaded it to https://www.svgrepo.com/collection/files-folders-5/
-- nice wider dash in file drop zone https://kovart.github.io/dashed-border-generator/
+- nice wider dash border for file drop zone https://kovart.github.io/dashed-border-generator/
 - FallingSky font - free for personal use https://www.ffonts.net/Falling-Sky-Condensed.font?text=filename